Quod licet Iovi, non licet bovi

+Jupiter's head crowned with laurel and ivy.
+Sardonyx cameo.

-Quod licet Iovi, non licet bovi is a Latin phrase, literally "What is permissible for Jupiter is not permissible for a cow".
-The locus classicus (origin) for the phrase is the novella Memoirs of a Good-for-Nothing (1826) by Joseph Freiherr von Eichendorff, although it is not entirely clear that Eichendorff coined the phrase himself.
-In his play Heauton Timorumenos, Terence, a playwright of the Roman Republic, coined a similar phrase, Aliis si licet, tibi non licet ("to others it is permitted; to you it is not permitted").
+Quod licet Iovi, non licet bovi is a Latin phrase.
+Its literal meaning is "what is permissible for Jupiter is not permissible for a cow".
+"Permissible" here refers to Jupiter's abduction of Europa.

 The phrase is often translated as "Gods may do what cattle may not".
 It indicates the existence of a double standard (justifiable or otherwise), and essentially means "what is permitted to one important person or group, is not permitted to everyone."

+The origin of the phrase is unknown.
+It appears in 1784 in a play by Joseph Friedrich von Keppler, 1791 in a libretto by Karl Alexander Herklots and 1826 in the novella Memoirs of a Good-for-Nothing by Joseph Freiherr von Eichendorff.
+In his play Heauton Timorumenos, Terence, a playwright of the Roman Republic, coined a similar phrase: Aliis si licet, tibi non licet ("to others it is permitted; to you it is not permitted").

 Hannah Arendt used the phrase as a title and theme for a well-known profile of Bertolt Brecht.